Vue Storefront is now Alokai! Learn More

 Example Router (server.ts)

-import type { MockFactoryContext } from './types';
+import type { MockFactoryContext } from '@core';

 import { createRouter, useBase, type Router } from 'h3';